Affiliate links on Android Authority may earn us a commission. Learn more.

 In photography, camera zoom refers to making a subject appear closer or farther away in an image.
 Zooming in gives you a closer look at objects, while zooming out will let you capture a wider space.
 Cameras use three types of zoom technology: optical, digital, and hybrid.

-Optical zoom is achieved by using a series of lens elements.
+Optical zoom is achieved using a series of lens elements.
 Glass can move through the lens to zoom in or out.
 Digital zoom achieves a similar effect without mechanical work or glass elements.
 It will essentially cut off areas around your scene to make it seem like you are closer to the subject.
 Digital zoom is technically cropping.
-Hybrid zoom is a whole new concept.
-It takes advantage of optical zoom, digital zoom, and software to get improved results when zooming in further than the lens’s physical capabilities.
+Hybrid zoom is a whole new photography term/concept.
+It uses optical zoom, digital zoom, and software to improve results when zooming in further than the lens’s physical capabilities.

-White balance refers to the effects color temperature and tint have in photographs.
+The following photography term we’ll discuss is White balance, which refers to the effects color temperature and tint have in photographs.
 Different light sources emit varying color temperatures, ranging in a spectrum between orange and blue.
 Likewise, light comes with tint, which ranges between green and magenta.
-Changing the white balance settings will help you find a balance between these colors and achieve a more natural effect.
+Changing the white balance settings will help you balance these colors and achieve a more natural effect.

 - Candlelight: 1,000-2,000K